gneu42/Triple-Decky/README.md

     * and much more...

 #  **IMPORTANT NOTE ABOUT THE 3PS VERSION.**
-   *  **If you want to test the C6 with 3 positions servo YOU HAVE TO install the latest Happy-Hare software (HHv2) that support the servo 3rd position.
+   *  **If you want to test the C6 with 3 positions servo YOU HAVE TO have access to the latest Happy-Hare software (HHv2) that support the servo 3rd position.
 Otherwise IT WILL NOT WORK.
 It is in beta for a few people at this moment.
-If you are one of those beta tester, you can try this Triple Decky C6 3PS.
-If not, wait until it is fully released.
-The actual KlipperScreen for Happy Hare needs also a special updated version.**
+If you are one of those beta tester, you can try this Triple Decky C6 3PS. <br>IF NOT, WAIT UNTIL IT IS FULLY RELEASED.<br> The actual KlipperScreen for Happy Hare needs also a special updated version.**
    * The base is the same for both Rev C versions (Triple_Decky_Base_C6_0.stl).
    * The taps are the same for both Rev C versions (Traps folder).
    * If you are already using the magnet version, you can still use it if you print the universal tophat ([a]Triple_Decky_Tophat-integrated_Universal_Mag&3PS_C6_0.stl). **DO NOT USE THIS STL IF YOU DO NOT HAVE ENABLED THE 3rd POSITIONS FOR SERVO IN YOUR SOFTWARE!!!**